moconnor-bmj/BMJ-FEF/index.md

 The framework also includes a [styleguide](http://localhost:4000/style-guide/) which can be customised as necessary and sit under our core 'living stylguide' for new products or features.
 This was a happy byproduct of customising this framework.
 It offered the opportunity to work from the ground up and re-examine our current online styleguide.
 More on that later...

-### We are Control Freaks
+### Another reason...

-The real reason for wanting to explore the possibilities of a prototyping framework is control.
+Another reason for wanting to explore the possibilities of a prototyping framework is control.
 Designers are control freaks (aka disgruntled observationalists) and taming design in such a large organisation is a Sisyphean task.
 The ultimate with this is that our core products begin to align in terms of the user interface, experience and engagement.

 ## What's this about then?